 (C) Should a witness refuse to answer a question ruled proper at a hearing or disobey a subpoena, the Ohio respiratory care board may institute contempt proceedings pursuant to section 119.09 of the Revised Code.

 (D) Neither board members nor the board's appointed hearing officer or its hearing examiner, shall be a competent witness nor subject to deposition in any adjudication proceeding.
 Unless the testimony of a board member or its hearing examiner is material to the factual allegations set forth in the notice of opportunity for hearing, board members or its attorney hearing examiner shall not be competent witnesses nor subject to deposition in any adjudication proceeding.
-Evidence from other persons relating to the mental processes of the appointed hearing officer or the board's hearing examiner or board members shall not be admissible.
+Evidence from other persons relating to the mental processes of the appointed hearing officer or the hearing examiner or board members shall not be admissible.

 (E) Any representative of record may move for a separation of witnesses.
 Expert witnesses shall not be separated.